oracle/odpi/doc/src/structs/dpiVectorInfo.rst

     length of this array is defined by the :member:`~dpiVectorInfo.numSparseValues` member.

+.. member:: int dpiVectorInfo.isSparse

+    Specifies whether the vector refers to a sparse vector or not.

+    .. versionadded:: 6.0.0

 .. member:: uint32_t dpiVectorInfo.numSparseValues

     Specifies the number of values that a sparse vector contains that are